randovania/randovania/README.md

 It will also print the order of pickups taken and events triggered in order to finish the game.

-`python3 -m randovania echoes randomize --randomizer-binary D:\Randomizer\Randomizer.exe --remove-hud-memo-popup --enable-tricks --difficulty 3 --skip-item-loss D:\MetroidPrime2-Rando\files`
+`python3 -m randovania echoes generate-seed --enable-tricks --difficulty 3 --skip-item-loss`

 Generate a new seed and validate it until a possible seed is found.
+Please not that this is a very CPU intensive operation, and your computer can be non-responsive while it runs.

+Dropping the difficulty, or disabling `--skip-item-loss` may cause this operation to take even hours to finish, depending on your CPU.

+When finished, it will output the seed number.
+Use this number with the Echoes Randomizer as usual.
+Be sure to remember to pass the correct exclusion list.
+(The default for this operation is _no_ exclusions.)

 ### Limitations